(949) 407-8904 Mon - Fri 08:00 - 17:00 23661 Birtcher Dr., Lake Forest, California, USA

 Various Types of Evaporation Pellets Materials

 Vacuum evaporation is a process in which a solid material (referred to as the evaporating material) is heated in a high vacuum environment to be deposited on a specific substrate to obtain a film.
-The vacuum evaporation process is mainly used in microelectronics to make active components, device contacts and metal interconnections, high precision low-temperature coefficient thin film resistors, and insulating dielectrics and electrodes for film capacitors.
+The vacuum evaporation process is mainly used in microelectronics to make active components, device contacts, and metal interconnections, high precision low-temperature coefficient thin film resistors, and insulating dielectrics and electrodes for film capacitors.

-The formation of various films by vacuum evaporation process is an important technology for integrated circuit fabrication.
-A wide range of materials, such as conductive materials, dielectric materials, magnetic materials, and semiconductor materials, can be deposited by a vacuum evaporation.
+The formation of various films by the vacuum evaporation process is an important technology for integrated circuit fabrication.
+A wide range of materials, such as conductive materials, dielectric materials, magnetic materials, and semiconductor materials, can be deposited by vacuum evaporation.

 Vacuum Evaporation